Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-• “From the gripping story that draws you to the same emotional depths as Red Dead 2 or Telltale's The Walking Dead, to the incredible mechanical depth and combat experience that rivals the greats of the genre like Halo: Combat Evolved or Counter-Strike, there are very few games of the modern era that can even hope to reach these lofty heights, and yet Killer Bean manages to do so without a single flaw.”
+• “From the gripping story that draws you to the same emotional depths as Red Dead 2 or Telltale's Walking Dead, to the incredible mechanical depth and combat experience that rivals the greats of the genre like Halo: Combat Evolved or Counter-Strike, there are very few modern games that can even hope to reach these lofty heights, yet Killer Bean manages to do so without a single flaw.”

 • “It really made me feel like I had the exaggerated swagger of a badass bean.”